gutierrez-arcelus-lab/bcellactivation/README.md

 #### Select females

+We extracted the genotyped variants from the chrX VCF (not imputed).

-After visual inspection of the plot below, we select individuals with homozygosity &lt; 0.985, which we assume to be females.
+After visual inspection of the plot below, we select individuals with homozygosity &lt; 0.95, which we assume to be females.
 That includes
-\~54.6% of the individuals.
+\~55% of the individuals.

 <img src="./mgb_biobank/plots/chrX_het.png" width="1500" />